official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-91. In a briefing telegram for the visit, officials at the British Embassy Washington advised that the new US Administration believed the current position on Iraq was “unsustainable”.53 It wanted a “new approach to more effective containment which can be sold in the region as enlightened and at home as tougher”.
+91. In a briefing telegram for the visit, officials at the British Embassy Washington advised that the new US Administration believed the current position on Iraq was “unsustainable”.[^53] It wanted a “new approach to more effective containment which can be sold in the region as enlightened and at home as tougher”.

-92. The Embassy also advised that Iraq had been “at the top of [Secretary] Powell’s pile”; the State Department, Department of Defense and the White House had been working intensively to put up advice on policy options.54 Mr Donald Rumsfeld, the
+92. The Embassy also advised that Iraq had been “at the top of [Secretary] Powell’s pile”; the State Department, Department of Defense and the White House had been working intensively to put up advice on policy options.[^54] Mr Donald Rumsfeld, the
 US Defense Secretary, and his Deputy, Mr Paul Wolfowitz, would incline towards more vigorous action to topple Saddam Hussein.

-52 Letter FCO [junior official] to Pattison, 29 January 2001, ‘UN Issues: Sir Jeremy Greenstock’s Call on the Secretary of State: 29 January’.
+[^52]: Letter FCO [junior official] to Pattison, 29 January 2001, ‘UN Issues: Sir Jeremy Greenstock’s Call on
-53 Telegram 115 Washington to FCO London, 2 February 2001, ‘Your Visit to Washington: Key Issues’.
+[^53]: Telegram 115 Washington to FCO London, 2 February 2001, ‘Your Visit to Washington: Key Issues’.
-54 Telegram 117 Washington to FCO London, 1 February 2001, ‘Your Visit to Washington: Iraq’.
+[^54]: Telegram 117 Washington to FCO London, 1 February 2001, ‘Your Visit to Washington: Iraq’.

 207

-93. The Embassy highlighted the scale of US scepticism about the effectiveness of weapons inspectors and the concept of “narrower and deeper” sanctions.55 Any agreement on easing sanctions would need to retain essential controls.
+93. The Embassy highlighted the scale of US scepticism about the effectiveness of weapons inspectors and the concept of “narrower and deeper” sanctions.[^55] Any agreement on easing sanctions would need to retain essential controls.
 The UK should persuade the US to agree to elaborate those controls “now, in a package that will bring the P5 back on board, and thus increase pressure on Saddam”.
 Simultaneously